Sydney New Year's Eve: 1996–1999

 The original Sydney New Year's Eve fireworks display (NYE 1996) was designed by Syd Howard Fireworks.
 The event used the pylons, arch and catwalk of the bridge, city buildings and one barge located in front of the Sydney Opera House.
 There was a ten-second pyrotechnic countdown.
-Each second, one shooting comet shot off a different building starting from North Sydney and finishing at AMP Tower to form an Olympic Torch to welcome in 1997.
+Each second, one shooting comet shot off a different building starting from North Sydney and finishing at Sydney Tower to form an Olympic Torch to welcome in 1997.

 For NYE 1997, the Midnight Fireworks included the Star City Casino.
-The AMP Tower turned into a ticking clock with shooting comets slowly rotating around the top of the tower.
+Sydney Tower turned into a ticking clock with shooting comets slowly rotating around the top of the tower.
 The soundtrack for the countdown was a ticking clock before a bell toll rang in 1999.
-This bell toll also turned AMP Tower into an Olympic Torch.
+This bell toll also turned Sydney Tower into an Olympic Torch.
 Also, from NYE 1997, the Midnight Fireworks were extended to include the Harbour Bridge, the 9 pm Family Fireworks were extended to include two barges (one on each side of the bridge) and the displays were co-designed by Foti International Fireworks and Syd Howard Fireworks.

 On NYE 1999 the Apollo 11 countdown, as well as air raid sirens, provided the soundtrack for the countdown.
 A smiley face was visible on the bridge during the show, until the finale revealed the word "Eternity" in Copperplate writing, in honour of Arthur Stace.
 Fireworks were also launched from the Centrepoint Tower.
-A rather unusual feature of the 1999 display was a selection of tugboats that made their way through the harbour, each one carrying a colourful, brightly lit model of a particular sea creature.
+An unusual feature of the 1999 display was a flotilla of tugboats that made their way through the harbour, each one carrying a colourful, brightly lit model of a sea creature (such as a tropical fish, an octopus, and a sea deragon).
 The Fireworks Soundtrack included a five-minute "History Of Pop" featuring hits from the 1890s to the 1990s.